 There are two ways brewers can add hops: to boiling beer or in the fermented beer.

 Dry-hopping an IPA means the hops were added to the fermenting beer.
-This process amplifies the unique hop characteristics, resulting in a stronger flavor and aroma.
-This process shouldn’t add the bitterness that IPAs are known for.
+This process amplifies the unique hop characteristics, resulting in a stronger flavor and aroma without adding more bitterness.

 Keep in mind, terms such as double and triple dry-hopped have no exact meaning.
 Brewers usually use these terms as a marketing ploy, so be sure to ask a brewer about their brewing process.